 Given its tiny body, it’s clear that Zhiyun are hoping the Smooth Q2 can compete with DJI’s new folding Osmo Mobile 3, the first gimbal to be truly portable.

 So have Zhiyun finally created a gimbal that can beat DJI at what they do best?
 Let’s find out.

-- 🏆[Smaller & Stronger]: The SMOOTH-Q2's motor durability has improved significantly with a payload of 75g-260g, well compatible with the phone with the width of 65-86mm.
+- ←Get It with 119USD on Promotion Page→🏆[Smaller & Stronger]: The SMOOTH-Q2's motor durability has improved significantly with a maximum payload of 260g.
 Additionally, with its improved durability, Q2's motor can work 3000 hours continuously.
-And we also utilized a full aerospace-grade aluminum-alloy body to enhance the strength and stability of the gimbal.
+And we also utilized a full aerospace grade aluminum alloy body to enhance the strength and stability of the gimbal.
 In one word, it is smaller and stronger!

 - 🏆[Easy to Use: 1 Sec Quick Release Clip]: Utilizing the quick release latch design, SMOOTH-Q2 is able to transform your smartphone into a professional camera within a split second.
 Providing an easy transition between standby mode and shooting mode, SMOOTH-Q2 is ideal for street snapshot and to capture precious moments.
 Most importantly, Smooth-Q2 does not require any re-balancing when the clip is re-attached back.

 - 🏆[Smart Control Panel]: Smooth Q2 simplified all the controls to one LED indicator, two buttons and one 5 way control joystick, which is intuitive and convenient without much learning cost.
 The common 1/4" screw thread fitting makes Q2 compatible to most add-on accessories in the market.
 Combining the new vertical shooting function, it is versatile and convenient for vlog and live broadcast.
 Plus a sleek cylinder-shape body, Q2 can balance by itself (with phone mounted) without Tripod.